kenmartey/vehicle-registration-ledger/README.md

 The transition changes has the following effect on the state.
 There are 4 states:

 - No vehicle
-  _This state has no data, it is also the return state for destroyed vehicles_
+  _This state has no data, it is also the return state for destroyed vehicles._
 - Unregistered/no plate
   _The state change occurs when a person purchases a vehicle.
-It is also the return state for when a plate expires_
+It is also the return state for when a plate expires._
 - Registered/plated
   _This state occurs when either a vehicle is registered or when a vehicle has been purchased and the previously unregistered plate is assigned to it._
 - Plate without a vehicle